circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 order: 1
 ---

 Orbs are reusable packages of CircleCI configuration that you may share across projects, enabling you to create encapsulated, parameterized commands, jobs, and executors that can be used across multiple projects.
+Orbs are made available for use in a configuration through the orbs key in the top level of your `config.yml` file.

 This section describes how you can: